Diagnostic Radiology & Nuclear Medicine

 Founded by David Dreizin, MD, Associate Professor of Diagnostic Radiology and Nuclear Medicine, TRAIL promotes timely, accurate diagnosis for hemorrhage-related injuries in trauma victims using computer vision and machine learning.

-Learn More
+Learn More About TRAIL

 Gudelski buildingUM Greenebaum Comprehensive Cancer Center (UMGCCC)

-University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) has attained national recognition for excellence in cancer treatment and research.
+The University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) has attained national recognition for excellence in cancer treatment and research.
 As a National Cancer Institute (NCI)-designated comprehensive cancer center, UMGCCC is among the top tier of cancer centers in the country.
-Department of Diagnostic Radiology and Nuclear Medicine faculty are involved in UMGCC programs including experimental therapeutics and tumor immunology and immunotherapy.
+Department of Diagnostic Radiology and Nuclear Medicine faculty are involved in UMGCC programs, including experimental therapeutics and tumor immunology and immunotherapy.

-Learn More
+Learn More About UMGCCC

 BIG Ten Conference LogoCardiac MR Core Lab for the Student Athlete COVID-19 Registry in the Big Ten Collegiate Athletic Conference

-UMSOM researchers have been collaborating on an extensive heart registry that includes student-athletes in the Big Ten athletic conference, to learn more about cardiac issues in those who have recovered from a COVID-19 infection.
+UMSOM researchers have been collaborating on an extensive heart registry that includes student-athletes in the Big Ten athletic conference to learn more about cardiac issues in those who have recovered from a COVID-19 infection.

-Learn More
+Learn More About the Registry

 ×